souffle-lang/souffle-lang.github.io/pages/docs/types.md

 ## Syntax

-In the following we define the syntax of type declarations in Souffle.
-The sSyntax is expressed as rail-road grammars and EBNF.
+In the following, we define type declarations in Souffle more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
+The syntax diagrams were produced using [Bottlecaps](https://www.bottlecaps.de/rr/ui).

 ### Type Declaration

+A type declaration binds a name with a new type.
+The type is either a subtype, an equivalence/union type, a record type, of an ADT.

 ![Type Declaration](https://souffle-lang.github.io/img/type_decl.svg)
 ```
 type_decl ::= TYPE IDENT ("<:" type_name | "=" ( type_name ( "|" type_name )* | record_list | adt_branch ( "|" adt_branch )* ))